Nonketotic hyperglycinemia

 • The severity of white matter abnormalities is associated with dementia, depression, risk of falls, cerebrovascular disease, and premature death. |

-As the quality and availability of MRI increased, so did the number of lesions detected in apparently healthy subjects.
+As the quality and availability of MRI increased, so did the number of lesions diagnosed in apparently healthy subjects.
 Most lesions are lacunar infarcts resulting from hypertensive small vessel disease.
 Although asymptomatic, the patients may have subtle, often unrecognized, deficits in neurologic function.
-Moreover, these silent infarcts double the risk of stroke and dementia (166).
+Moreover, these silent infarcts double the risk of stroke and dementia (167).
 Abnormal three-step motor sequencing and horizontal extraocular tracking tests can predict the presence of periventricular white matter abnormalities (08).

-Different cognitive patterns were noted in patients with various pathogeneses but similar dementia severity.
-For example, periventricular white matter abnormalities have been associated with worse comprehension and attention, but white matter abnormalities outside the periventricular area have been associated with worse memory and conceptualization performance (88).
-The severity of white matter abnormalities correlates with the decline in Wechsler Performance IQ scores, Block Design, Object Assembly, and Digit Symbol tests (56).
+Different cognitive patterns are present in patients with various causes of dementia with similar severity.
+For example, white matter abnormalities within the periventricular area were associated with worse comprehension and attention, whereas those outside the periventricular area were associated with impaired memory and conceptualization performance (87).
+The severity of white matter abnormalities correlates with the decline in Wechsler Performance IQ scores, block design, object assembly, and digit symbol tests (56).

-The consequence of impaired balance due to white matter abnormalities is a four-fold increase in the risk of falls compared to controls (86).
-Conversely, twice as many white matter abnormalities were found in mobility-impaired elderly patients compared to normal controls (71).
-The presence of ApoE ε4, in addition to white matter abnormalities, has a synergistic effect on standing imbalance (31).
+Impaired balance leads to a four-fold increase in falls compared to controls (57; 103; 85).
+ApoE ε4, in addition to white matter abnormalities, has a synergistic effect on imbalance (31).

 A 72-year-old male presented with impaired gait.
 Three years earlier, he was diagnosed with diabetes controlled with oral metformin 500 mg twice daily.
 For 1 year, his gait had been unstable, as if he was inebriated.
 He would occasionally catch his toes and fall.
 Over time, he needed to use the walls for guidance when walking down a hall, and he began to use a cane for mobility assistance.
 Walking across a dark room was particularly difficult.
 In addition to gait difficulties, he had become forgetful with daily tasks and sometimes could not recall the names of familiar people.